Traces of memory and transformation emerge through materials once overlooked, now reimagined as quiet forms of resistance and reflection.

 View Maps here.

-Illya Skubak is a Ukrainian artist based in Bangkok who uses art as a tool to explore emotion through the arrangement of overlooked materials.
-Drawing from a background in theatre and close observation of urban life, he transforms fragments and remnants into works that record gestures, forms, and fleeting moments that cannot be repeated.
+Illya Skubak is a Ukrainian artist whose work is currently on view at The Charoen AArt.
+Drawing from a background in theatre and close observation of urban life, he transforms overlooked materials into sculptural works that document gestures, forms, and fleeting moments that cannot be repeated.

 Stratum invites you to pause, observe, and open yourself to what is often unseen.
 Each piece holds a trace, both as physical object and digital imprint, waiting to be touched, perceived, and passed on with meaning shaped by your own experience.